ktorio/ktor-documentation/topics/migrating-2.md

 ### Forwarded headers {id="forwarded-headers"}

-In v2.0.0, the `ForwardedHeaderSupport` and `XForwardedHeaderSupport` plugins are renamed to [ForwardedHeader](forward-headers.md) and `XForwardedHeader`, respectively.
+In v2.0.0, the `ForwardedHeaderSupport` and `XForwardedHeaderSupport` plugins are renamed to [ForwardedHeaders](forward-headers.md) and `XForwardedHeaders`, respectively.

 ### Caching headers {id="caching-headers"}